inkle/ink/README.md

 ### To investigate

  - Consider changing multi-bullet weave indentation to Python-style whitespace indentation.
 This would be a huge syntax-breaking change, but we'd welcome a discussion and/or an experimental implementation.
+ - Plugin architecture, to allow you to extract information from the ink while it's being compiled.
+Currently there's a basic example in the codebase, but it currently has to be built directly into the compiler, rather than via DLLs.
  - Audio and localisation.
 Difficult problems that need some thought.

 ## Architectural overview